PRATIKkkkkkk/Extras3/README.md

 # The First step is to create a virtual environment

 # The second step is to install the requirements from requirements.txt
+# Thankyou for using my git code enjoy your coding journey!!!